iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Polynomials.md

 y(x) = P_k^m(x)
 $$

 As the general solution of the Legendre equation.
+Where the solution is parameterized by 2 parameters $k, m$, where $m$ could be any number but $k$ is an integer which determines the value of $\eta_k$ for the standard form of he equation.

 And, the relation is specified by this: